General Guide by IceCreamy

 But since I assume that if you are a low level, you do not have a Jungler on your team.
 That means that sometimes, if you pass by, you can kill those Jungle monsters as well.
 There are different types of monsters, and I will explain them briefly.
 Every monster gives gold and experience (just like minions), but the big ones grant some hp and mana, and possibly even a buff.

 The Blue golem camp contains a big golem and 2 small ones.
 If you kill the big one, you will be granted a buff.
 Once you think you can beat them, attack them and notice what happens.
-The buff is generally good on Champions that use a lot of mana, and benefit from Cooldown Reduction (CDR, a factor that affects the how long it will take until a skill you used is available again.
+The buff is generally good on Champions that use a lot of mana, and benefit from Cooldown Reduction (CDR, a factor that affects how long it will take until a skill you used is available again.
 The maximum CDR is 40 %).

 The wolf camp consists of 2 small wolves and 1 big one.
 No additional buffs can be acquired here.